uitsmijter/image-processor/README.md

  Formats generated: jpeg, webp, avif
 ```
+Using different sizes of images for your HTML page is important for several reasons:

+**Responsive Design**: In web development, it's essential to create responsive websites
+that adapt to various screen sizes and devices.
+By generating different image sizes, you
+can serve appropriately sized images to different devices.
+This ensures that your web
+pages load quickly and look good on both desktop computers and mobile devices.

+**Optimized Loading**: Large images can significantly impact page loading times,
+especially on slow internet connections or mobile networks.
+By providing smaller image
+sizes for smaller screens, you reduce the amount of data that needs to be downloaded,
+leading to faster page load times.

+**Bandwidth Efficiency**: Generating multiple image sizes allows you to serve images that
+are optimized for different screen resolutions and orientations.
+This reduces the amount
+of unnecessary data transfer and helps conserve bandwidth, which can be particularly
+important for users on limited data plans.

+**Improved User Experience**: Faster-loading pages and optimized images contribute to a
+better user experience.
+Users are more likely to stay on your site and engage with its
+content if they don't have to wait for large images to load.

+Overall, using an image generator to produce different image sizes for your HTML page is
+a best practice in web development.
+It helps you create a more efficient, user-friendly,
+and responsive website that caters to a wide range of devices and screen sizes.

+**Using an image generator to create different sizes is important because it eliminates the
+need to manually edit multiple images.**

 Using different image file formats like JPEG, WebP, and AVIF for the web is important
 because each format has its own set of advantages and disadvantages, and the choice of